awsdocs/aws-php-developers-guide/doc_source/sns-examples-sending-sms.md

 }
 ```

-## List Opted\-Out Phone Numbers<a name="list-opted-out-phone-numbers"></a>
+## List opted\-out phone numbers<a name="list-opted-out-phone-numbers"></a>

-To retrieve a list of phone numbers where the owner has opted out of receiving SMS messages from your account, use the [ListPhoneNumbersOptedOut](https://docs.aws.amazon.com/sns/latest/api/API_API_ListPhoneNumbersOptedOut.html) operation\.
+To retrieve a list of phone numbers where the owner has opted out of receiving SMS messages from your account, use the [ListPhoneNumbersOptedOut](https://docs.aws.amazon.com/sns/latest/api/API_ListPhoneNumbersOptedOut.html) operation\.

  **Imports**